Houston County, Tennessee

 All civil cases are heard by one of these individuals.
 The 23rd Judicial District has promulgated Local Rules, which control such things as appearance of counsel, continuances of cases, setting of trials, motion dates, etc. A copy of the Local Rules for the 23rd Judicial District can be found here.

 For the 2010-2011 reporting period, only 3 tort cases (claims for personal injury or wrongful death) were filed in Houston County and not a single case went to trial.
 For the 2011-2012 reporting period, 10 tort cases were filed in Houston County and only one case went to trial.
 But the injured party did not receive a favorable verdict in that case.
 In 2012-2013, 9 tort cases were filed in Houston County but no tort cases were actually tried to a judge or jury.
 In 2013-2014, 10 tort cases were filed and one went to trial.
 The injured party lost.
 In 2014-2015, only 6 tort case were filed and none were tried.
-And again last year, only 6 tort cases were filed and none were tried.
+During 2015-2016, only 6 tort cases were filed and none were tried.
+For the 2016-2017 and 2017-2018 reporting periods, the case statistics were identical: 8 tort cases filed and none tried.
+Last year, only two tort cases were filed and, again, none were tried.
+In the last decade, only two tort cases have been tried in Houston County and the injury victim lost in both those cases.
+The last year referenced for this data is the 2018-2019 reporting period.

 Contact Us Today For A Free Evaluation Of Your Case